 Breakfast time can be hard when you are a busy parent, and if your kid is a fussy eater with gluten issues, things can get even more tricky.
 After all, you can’t just give them toast or cereal and you can’t pack them off to school without any breakfast either.

 These gluten-free breakfast pancakes are the ideal solution; they’re quick and easy to make, very healthy, no flour and loaded with protein too – exactly what every growing kid needs.
+I’ve find this recipe at Live Strong and you can check it here.
 You can even allow them to cool and then eat them later if your kid is really in a rush.
 Serve with a little natural maple syrup for a truly delicious start to the day.

 Ingredients – serves one: